- https://timesofindia.indiatimes.com/city/delhi/the-uncontrolled-delhi-rent-control-act-1958/articleshow/109245356.cms

 What Is the Delhi Rent Control Act 1958?

-The Delhi Rent Control Act 1958 was drafted by the government of India to safeguard the rights of tenants and landlords of the city.
-The Delhi Rent Act aims to provide affordable housing to all sections of society, keep a check on the increment of rent, and provide security to tenants towards untimely eviction.
+The Delhi Rent Control Act, 1958, was drafted by the Government of India to safeguard the rights of tenants and landlords in the city.
+The Act aims to provide affordable housing to all sections of society, check rent increases, and provide tenants with security against untimely eviction.

-The Delhi Rent Control Act outlines specific grounds for eviction, such as non-payment of rent or misuse of the property by the tenant.
+The Delhi Rent Control Act outlines specific grounds for eviction, such as non-payment of rent or tenant misuse of the property.
 The Rent Act applies to all residents residing within the limits of the New Delhi Municipal Committee and the Delhi Cantonment Board.
-The Delhi Rent Control Act notes the rights and obligations of the tenants and landlords towards each other and the state of Delhi.
+The Delhi Rent Control Act sets out the rights and obligations of tenants and landlords towards each other and the State of Delhi.

 Quality Service Guarantee Or Painting Free